abhikarki/ARRTQ-Scheduling/README.md

 ### Limitations of RR
 Despite its simplicity, fixed-quantum RR suffers from:
-High context-switch overhead when TQ is too small
-→ CPU spends more time switching than executing
+*High context-switch overhead when TQ is too small→ CPU spends more time switching than executing

-Poor responsiveness when TQ is too large
+* Poor responsiveness when TQ is too large
 → Processes wait longer before getting CPU time

-No adaptation to burst-time characteristics
+* No adaptation to burst-time characteristics
 → Both short and long processes are treated the same